Can Shark Fishing be Sustainable?

 So why do leading experts feel this way?
 There must be something to it if shark-lovers who have devoted their entire lives to the cause are making such statements...
 So where are these sustainable shark fisheries?

-There are several countries around the world which already have sustainable shark fisheries, including the United States of America and Australia.
-In a recent assessment performed by scientists in the USA, 10 fisheries which target different species of sharks were considered to have never been "overfished" or currently experiencing "overfishing".
+There are in fact, several countries around the world which already have sustainable shark fisheries, including the United States of America and Australia!
+In a recent assessment performed by scientists in the USA, 10 fisheries which target different species of sharks were considered to have never been "overfished" or currently experiencing "overfishing" (Ferretti et al, 2020).

 Amazingly, this even included the both the Pacific and Atlantic American fisheries for the IUCN-listed vulnerable spiny dogfish (Squalus acanthias).
 This means that these shark fisheries have not yet suffered stock collapse and are currently not being extracted at a higher rate than they are able to reproduce, so their populations are stable.
 At this rate, this should mean these fisheries can continue to be exploited at this rate for the foreseeable future (Ferretti et al, 2020, IUCN, 2021).